martinadellobuono/shivadharma-neo4j/README.md

 ## Quick start

-Clone this repository using the URL: https://github.com/martinadellobuono/shivadharma-neo4j.git or download the folder.
+Clone this repository using the URL https://github.com/martinadellobuono/shivadharma-neo4j.git or download the folder.

 The project works with: